griptape-ai/griptape-docs/docs/griptape-framework/cot-and-tools.md

 The most powerful feature of **griptape** is the ability of workflow steps to generate *chains of thought* (CoT) and use tools that can interact with the outside world.
 We use the [ReAct](https://arxiv.org/abs/2210.03629) technique to implement CoT reasoning and acting in the underlying LLMs without using any fine-tuning.

-**griptape** implements the reasoning loop in the `ToolkitStep` and integrates griptape-tools natively.
+**griptape** implements the reasoning loop in the `ToolkitTask` and integrates griptape-tools natively.

 Here is an example on how to use tools: